The concept of giving people the benefit of the doubt or having their past conduct stand for something has been on my mind for a couple of months.

 And what I am seeing is that if you train yourself to give people the benefit of the doubt, not only will you be much happier, your reduced caginess and anger can’t help but improve your relationships.

-So anyway, this is what I meant to convey with that last blog and I have implemented this knowledge in my own life by giving the soldier some code words.
+So anyway, this is what I meant to convey with that last post and I have implemented this knowledge in my own life by giving the soldier some code words.
 I told him if I started going squirrely on him he should remind me, “P, I have money in bank.
 I have some credit with you, don’t I?”

 I am pretty sure being reminded like that will snap me back and spare us both and with the climate the way it is out there I really think maintaining your alliances is a far better idea than otherwise.
 The soldier feels one bad deed wipes away 100 atta-boys in his experience.
 I wish he were wrong about that but for the majority he is not wrong so I will ask again: